SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 To register for the free judges meeting please click the link below or Contact Sensei Joe at 605-370-0085.

-Click Here to Register for the Judges' Meeting
+Click Here to Register for the Judges and Coaches Meeting

-If you were unable to make our Black Belt Meeting on Zoom March 2nd, you can watch the discussion here at this link
+If you are unable to make our Judges & Coaches Meeting you can watch the discussion here at this link

 Discussion Link